borkod/CYC2025/presentation.md

 Slide: Need for automation at scale

-- Enterprise organizations multiple AWS accounts for various purposes (e.g. Logging, Networking, Security).
+- Enterprise organizations use multiple AWS accounts for various purposes (e.g. Logging, Networking, Security).
 - Additionally, various business units may have many AWS Accounts.
 - Environments (e.g. DEV, TEST, PROD) are often broken up into different AWS accounts.
+- Temporary accounts (e.g. for developers, or sandbox environments or POC)
 - Many organizations uses AWS Control Tower, AWS Landing Zone Accelerator (LZA) or other automation pipelines to programmatically create AWS accounts at scale.
 - In these scenarios, automation can create AWS IAM OIDC Provider in each account.
+- At scale, we need automation for OIDC configurations

 -->
 ## Need for automation at scale